lbacik/ssh-passthrough/README.md

 Method can be chosen by AUTH_METHOD environment variable or "--auth" command line option.

 * none - NO AUTHENTICATION!
 You can ommit the "user" part in connection string.
-* password - require to be specified "user" and "password" (as an env variable or through the command line option).
-Please notice that this user and pass will allow to connact to ALL of yours containers (there is no "per container" configuration available yet)!
+* password (default) - require to be specified "user" and "password" (as an env variable or through the command line option).
+Please notice that this user and pass will allow to connect to ALL of yours containers (there is no "per container" configuration available yet)!

 ## Future plans